clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 In their paper, \cite{Savage2015} look for so called *statistical universals* in the world's music.
 In earlier work, \cite{Brown2013} proposed a comprehensive list of candidate universals in music.
 Savage et al. take up the challenge of *empirically* testing the validity of these candidate universals.
 The empirical data used in their study is a set of recordings accompanying the *Garland Encyclopedia of World Music* (GEWM), chosen for the wide geographical and cultural coverage of this dataset.

-One major issue for the identification of musical universals is one that we encountered last week: music from all over the world is so tremendously diverse, how are we to identify any universals *at all*?
-Brown and Jordania argue that absolute universals in human cultural phenomena, that is a feature that occurs without fail in every instance of the phenomenon at any time, do not exist.
+One major issue for the identification of musical universals is one that we encountered last week: music from all over the world is tremendously diverse, how are we to identify any universals *at all*?
+Brown and Jordania argue that absolute universals in human cultural phenomena---a feature that occurs without fail in every instance of the phenomenon at any time---do not exist.
 Instead, they promote the search for statistical universals.

 \begin{itemize}
 \askstar What is a statistical universal?